-This service may be provided remotely through virtual supports as determined necessary to ensure services are delivered while considering participant choice, cost effectiveness and compliance with CMS requirements and identified in the participant's person-centered plan.
-If the participant requires hands on assistance for a specific task, then virtual supports service delivery cannot be an option for that task but may be utilized for other tasks that do not need hands on support.

-A Virtual Support Checklist will be required to be completed by the DD Program Manager and the team during the person-centered planning process.
-This checklist will act as a safeguard to ensure virtual supports can help meet the needs of the participant in a way that protects the right to privacy, dignity, respect, and freedom from coercion.
-Any issues will be addressed prior to the implementation of remote supports.
-The checklist will ensure that the planning process has considered service needs and if these needs can be met by using a virtual supports method of service delivery.
-The Virtual Support Checklist will include consideration of the estimated hours/visits that virtual supports delivery will be utilized.
-The risk assessment and service plan require the team to develop a plan to address health, safety and behavioral needs while remote supports are utilized so appropriate assistance can be provided.

-In virtual supports, the use of cameras in bathrooms or bedrooms impacting the participant's dignity and privacy is not permitted.
-Virtual supports reinforce community integration by encouraging the participant to engage in community life as independently as possible and to be able to safely engage in activities in his or her home or in the community without relying on the physical presence of staff to accomplish those activities.

-The participant's services may not be delivered via virtual support 100% of the time.
-The participant must always have the option to request in-person services.
-The amount of time chosen shall be determined during the person-centered planning process and outlined in the Individual Service Plan.
-Provider must use a HIPAA compliant service delivery method (e.g. Microsoft Teams, Zoom for Healthcare).
-HIPAA rules apply to all covered entities regarding HIPAA Privacy and Security.
-Participant will be given education and support on the use of virtual supports by their chosen provider.
-Virtual supports are not a system to provide surveillance or for staff convenience.
+Specify applicable (if any) limits on the amount, frequency, or duration of this service:

 Direct intervention time for this service shall only be provided to one participant at a time.
-This service cannot duplicate any other service in this waiver.

 This service shall not be furnished or billed at the same time of day as other services that provide direct care to the participant.
 These services include Medicaid State Plan Services, In-Home Supports, Residential Habilitation, Independent Habilitation, Extended Home Health Care, Parenting Support, Adult Foster Care, Behavioral Consultation, or Homemaker services.

-This service shall be available to those receiving Day Habilitation, Prevocational Services, and Small Group Employment Support services are subject to limitations stipulated in DD Section policy.
+This service shall be available to those receiving Day Habilitation, Prevocational Services, and Small Group Employment Support services are subject to limitations stipulated in Division policy.
 Billing for such services may not be duplicated in a time period (e.g., billed for more than one service for 1:00 to 5:00 p.m. on April 1).
 Hours in Day Habilitation, Individual Employment Support, Prevocational Services, and Small Group Employment Support services may not exceed 40 cumulative hours per week per participant.

 This service does not include facility-based, or other similar types of vocational services furnished in specialized facilities that are not a part of the general workplace.

 This service does not include payment for supervision, training, support and adaptations typically available to other workers without disabilities filling similar positions in the business.

 This service does not include training and services available to a participant through the Rehabilitation Act of 1973 or the Individuals with Disabilities Education Act (IDEA).

 Individual Employment cannot be authorized on the individual service plan with Family Care Option.

-Service Delivery Method (check each that applies): Participant-directed as specified in Appendix E Provider managed Specify whether the service may be provided by (check each that applies): Legally Responsible Person Relative Legal Guardian Provider Specifications: Provider Category Provider Type Title Agency Licensed DD Provider Appendix C: Participant Services C-1/C-3: Provider Specifications for Service Service Type: Statutory Service Service Name: Individual Employment Support Provider Category: Agency Provider Type: Licensed DD Provider Provider Qualifications License (specify):
+Specify whether the service may be provided by (check each that applies):

+Legally Responsible Person Relative Legal Guardian Provider Specifications:

+Service Type: Statutory Service Service Name: Individual Employment Support

-Licensed according to NDAC 75-04-01
+Licensed according to NDAC 75-04-01 Certificate (specify):

-Certificate (specify):

-Certificate (specify).

-Other Standard (specify):

-erification of Provider Qualifications Entity Responsible for Verification:
+Verification of Provider Qualifications Entity Responsible for Verification:

-State Medicaid Agency, DD Section

-Frequency of Verification:

-Annually

-ppendix C: Participant Services

-C-1/C-3: Service Specification n

-te laws, regulations and policies referenced in the s specification are readily available to CMS upon request through

-e Medicaid agency or the operating agency (if applic
+State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

-rvice Type:

-atutory Service
+Statutory Service

-rvice:
+Service:

-revocational Services
+Prevocational Services

-ternate Service Title (if any):
+Alternate Service Title (if any):

-CBS Taxonomy:
+HCBS Taxonomy: ------ ------------------

 Category 1: Sub-Category 1:

 04 Day Services 04010 prevocational services

 Category 2: Sub-Category 2:

-Cotton 2 Sub Catagory 2

 Category 3: Sub-Category 3:

-rvice Definition (Scope):
+Service Definition (Scope):

 Category 4: Sub-Category 4:

-T. Control of the Con 1 1 1